owickstrom/writing-a-screencast-video-editor-in-haskell/src/slides.md

     - Normalization
     - Noise gate
     - Auto-splitting by silence
+- Creates segment audio files on disk (can't extract timespans)
 - Hard to find good defaults (currently hard-coded)
-- Creates segment audio files on disk (can't extract timespans)

 ## Rendering

 - Flattening timeline
-    - Conversion from hierarchical timeline to flat IR
+    - Conversion from hierarchical timeline to a flat representation
     - Pads gaps and empty parts with still frames
+- Flat representation is converted to a FFmpeg command
     - Data types for FFmpeg CLI syntax
     - Common flags
     - Filter graph